Prajjwal-Rimal/Git-GitHub/README.md

 # Commands
 --------
-cd -> change directory
+cd -> change directory <br>
-clone -> bring a repository to the local machine from the GitHub add -> track your file and changes in git commit -> save file in git push -> upload files to the repository from the device being used pull -> bringing changes from the repository to the device being used
+clone -> bring a repository to the local machine from the GitHub <br>
+add -> track your file and changes in git <br>
+commit -> save file in git <br>
+push -> upload files to the repository from the device being used <br> pull -> bringing changes from the repository to the device being used <br>